luiscoco/Curso_Aprende_Blazor-MicrosoftSemanticKernel-Sample4-AskAboutYourPDF-VectorStoreRAG-version2/README.md

 Overall, this code sets up a flexible, **background service** with dependency injection and configurations for different AI and vector store providers

-It’s designed to support an AI-driven chat service or similar long-running process that leverages embeddings and vector search
+It’s designed to support an **AI-driven Chat Service** or similar long-running process that leverages embeddings and vector search